Malcolm Donaldson

-Malcolm Donaldson FRCS FRCOG (27 April 1884 - 16 March 1973) was physician-accoucheur at St Bartholomew's Hospital, London, and director of the cancer department there.
+Malcolm Donaldson FRCS FRCOG (27 April 1884 – 16 March 1973) was a British physician-accoucheur at St Bartholomew's Hospital, London, and director of the cancer department there.

+Life and career

+Donaldson was born on 27 April 1884.
 He studied medicine at the University of Cambridge, qualifying (MB BCh) in 1912.
 During the World War i he served as an officer with the Royal Army Medical Corps.
 After the war, he led efforts to promote national cancer education for the public, but his efforts met with resistance.